 As such, during these recent years, in my studio I have been recreating some dresses and in this 2019 I have transformed more dresses than ever, so in my blog I will write some posts about these brides that I consider so special.

 This time I want to tell the story of Nuria.
 When she came to my atelier in Barcelona, she was looking for a dress for her wedding and asked me, almost hopelessly, if I could adapt or re-use her mother's dress.
 What seemed a remote chance to her, to me it seemed an unique opportunity to do something so special that it can never be replicated.

-The dress was over XNUMX years old, so it could not be considered in its current state, but I saw immense potential to the design - and a task of many hours, but what a lovely work...
+The dress was over 30 years old, so it could not be considered in its current state, but I saw immense potential to the design - and a work of many hours, but what I enjoyed with it ...

 After well analyzing its pattern, cut and condition of the fabrics, I proposed a design to Nuria, taking into account the silhouettes she was searching for her wedding day.

 She really liked my proposal, although we both knew that this is a live creation process - almost like a work in progress, in which you can always find surprises and you have to have creativity to provide solutions.

 What I always do in these cases, is to prototype the initial design, so that the bride sees how the dress evolves (and participate with their decisions), while I see how the materials of the original dress are evolving to new patterns, shapes and new fabrics that I add to the design.

 In this case, I increased length of the dress (replacing and creating complete pieces in the original skirt), remade the whole body (new fabrics, new design, new patterns ...), I re-used the lace of some parts of the old dress to distribute it along new positions, I fused this lace with a similar new lace, etc, etc, etc ...

 Usually, This creative evolution provides a much nicer and much special result than the first design proposal, so it would be a mistake to limit myself to that first proposal.